Why are turtles important?Project & Pod News / 09 November 2022

 Although loggerhead sea turtles can sometimes live up to 60 years old, sadly many don’t even make it to 40 years old.
 This is due to the impacts of fishing, where thousands of turtles drown after getting caught in fishing nets and trawling equipment.

 Tasty looking plastic bags

 Plastic ingestion is cutting the life of sea turtles short as so much waste is ending up in our oceans.
 Sea turtles often mistake plastics, such as bags, for food and die.
-Many plastics take over 500 years to decompose and even when plastics are broken into small pieces they become microplastics end up in the food chain, the impacts that microplastics have on animals and humans is not fully understood yet.
+Many plastics take over 500 years to decompose and even when plastics are broken into small pieces they become microplastics and end up in the food chain.
+The impacts that microplastics have on animals and humans is not fully understood yet.

 Global warming leading to more female turtles

 Different species of sea turtle have different cluth (nest) sizes, ranging from 50 eggs up to 200 eggs!
 The temperature of the sand determines the sex of each egg, with warm temperatures leading to female hatchlings and a shorter incubation period.
 For example in Greece if the sand is warmer than 29 °C, then the nest will yield female turtles, however, if the sand is cooler than 29 °C the nest will yield male turtles.
 Climate change is slowly shifting the sex ratio of sea turtle nests worldwide to be female biased, making this area of research extremely important to the future of the species.

 Ssshhh – don’t wake the turtles too early!

 When one egg within the nest begins to hatch out of its shell, its movements cue the others in the nest to begin to hatch out of their shells.
 Hotels, beach bar parties or vibrations from machinery can cause a nest to hatch earlier than it is supposed to hatch meaning they are less likely to survive.